Slavery Is Illegal in Every Country

 Under France’s human rights’ due diligence law and related legislation under consideration in a number of countries, firms have an affirmative duty, a duty to examine human rights issues in their business practices.

-Under American criminal law, an entity that benefits from forced labor “knowing or in reckless disregard of the fact” that it has occurred, might be criminally liable as if they themselves were the trafficker or enslaver.
+Under the Trade Facilitation and Trade Enforcement Act, an entity that benefits from forced labor “knowing or in reckless disregard of the fact” that it has occurred, might be criminally liable as if they themselves were the trafficker or enslaver.
 Moreover, goods suspected of being tainted with forced labor, will be held at U.S. ports of entry, adding costly delays to a construction project.